jlapeyre/PrimeSieve.jl/README.md

 # Primes

-This package provides functions related to generating and counting prime numbers.
+This package provides functions related to prime numbers, mostly for efficiently generating and counting primes.

 See [LICENSE.md](../master/LICENSE.md) for links to the authors of the tables and the libraries used in this package.